 Degenerative disc disease gradually develops over the years, eventually causing debilitating lower back or neck pain and neurological symptoms.
 The team at Optimal Pain & Regenerative Medicine specializes in numerous non-surgical treatments, using interventional options and regenerative medicine to relieve your pain and restore your ability to stay active.
-To learn about treatments for degenerative disc disease, call the office in Arlington, Addison, Cleburne, Fort Worth, Plano, or Rockwall, Texas.
+To learn about treatments for degenerative disc disease, call the office in Arlington, Cleburne, or Fort Worth, Texas.

 Over time, the discs between your spinal vertebrae degenerate due to two problems.
 The discs shrink and lose their ability to cushion the vertebrae as they dehydrate, and wear and tear gradually weakens the discs’ outer covering.
 The combined effect eventually causes enough degeneration to make the disc collapse.

 In addition to age-related degeneration, degenerative disc disease is associated with spine injuries that cause swelling and repetitive activities that cause small tears in the outer covering.

 Degenerative disc disease leads to problems such as spinal instability and pinched nerves.
 As vertebrae lose the cushioning provided by the discs, the bones rub against one another, causing arthritis and bone spurs.

 The primary symptom of degenerative disc disease is lower back or neck pain, depending on the location of the damaged disc.
 Many patients experience sharp or severe pain.

 Your pain may be constant or go away for a while, then return in a sudden flareup of excruciating pain.
 Many patients find that their pain improves when they lie down.

 If your degenerative disc disease causes spinal instability, you may develop muscle spasms.
 It’s also common to have a pinched nerve that causes the classic neurologic symptoms of pain, tingling, and numbness radiating down your arms or legs.